-Quality of interventions Strategies: Have enough studies and reflections been conducted to draft strategies?
-Check docs Are the strategies: Check docs Clear and logical?
+[] Quality of interventions Strategies: Have enough studies and reflections been conducted to draft strategies?
+Check docs Are the strategies: Clear and logical?
 Check docs Making rational decisions?
-Check docs - Updated if needed in a systematic way?
-Staff interviews - Well communicated with the national experts?
+Check docs Updated if needed in a systematic way?
+Check docs Well communicated with the national experts?
 Can they reproduce the relevant strategies?
-Check docs+ Do interventions reflect the strategies?
-Staff interviews Portfolio management Man. discussion Is the portfolio of markets balanced regarding opportunities, risk, capacity etc. Man. discussion Does the portfolio have enough potential to deliver the expected impact.
-Man. discussion Does the portfolio contain potential winners Man. discussion Are there potential early winners?
+Staff interviews - Do interventions reflect the strategies?
+Check docs+ Staff interviews Portfolio management Man discussion Is the portfolio of markets balanced regarding opportunities, risk, capacity etc. Man. discussion Does the portfolio have enough potential to deliver the expected impact.
+Man discussion Does the portfolio contain potential winners Any the wave test is leaved as is used?
+Man. discussion Are there potential early winners?
+Are learning processes clearly feeding into the portfolio?
 Docs/discussions Are learning processes clearly feeding into the portfolio?
-Docs/discussions Is there an effective process to update portfolio.
-Are interventions with low potential or too high a risk being taken out?
-Docs/discussions Is the portfolio early on in the program wide enough to allow for choices and is the portfolio focused enough in the last 2 years.
-Docs/discussions Does the portfolio address secondary needs of DFAT?
-Interventions Intervention Is there enough variety in the interventions; are they creative enough or are docs discussions interventions more a copying of solutions.
+Is there are effective process to undate partfolio.
+Are interventions with low.
+Docs/discussions Is there an effective process to update portiono.
+Are interventions with low notential or too high a risk being taken out?
+Is the portfolio early on in the program wide enough to allow for choices and is Docs/discussions the portfolio focused enough in the last 2 years.
+Does the portfolio address secondary needs of DFAT?
+Docs/discussions Interventions Is there enough variety in the interventions; are they creative enough or are interventions more a copying of solutions.
 Are contracts well designed to guide the support to companies?
-I there enough Check contracts flexibility in it.
-Docs and Are interventions monitored on the elements that will determine final success discussions and are adjustments made if necessary?
-Evidence Are interventions ended in time rather then dragged on?
-Workload Observations Does it appear that all staff is busy without being overworked?
-Staff interviews Are meetings done when planned or are they constantly postponed?
-Evidence Are people on track with documentation?
-Are more than 2 people going on the same fieldtrip and are purposes of Travel reports fieldtrips combined?
-Are there excuses why what was planned is not done?
-Observations Do work plans reflect the partly unproductive nature of activities and do Man. discussions external delays create gaps in the work?
-Staff interviews Is there a healthy buzz in the office or an unhealthy stress.
-Observations Credibility Donor Are all documents submitted on time?
+I there enough flexibility in it.
+Are interventions monitored on the elements that will determine final success and are adjustments made if necessary?
+Are interventions ended in time rather then dragged on?
+Intervention docs discussions Check contracts Docs and discussions Evidence Workload Does it appear that all staff is busy without being overworked?
+Observations Are meetings done when planned or are they constantly postponed?
+Staff interviews Are people on track with documentation?
+Evidence Are more than 2 people going on the same fieldtrip and are purposes of fieldtrips combined?
+Travel reports Are there excuses why what was planned is not done?
+Observations Do work plans reflect the partly unproductive nature of activities and do Man discussions external delays create gaps in the work?
+Staff interviews Is there a healthy buzz in the office or an unnealthy stress.
+Observations Credibility · Donor Are all documents submitted on time?
 Documents Is the main communication direct or per email?
-Check with What does the donor say? donor Did the donor support the program with problems when requested?
-Man discussions

-Is the donor aware of all the major issues?
+Check with what does the donor say?
+Did the donor support the program with problems when requested? uonor Man discussions Is the donor aware of all the major issues?
+Check both sides